Sangarshanan/programming-languages/sml/part-1/README.md

 val b = f 1  (* Returns 6 and not 11 *)
 ```

-This is a lil confusing so it is not recommended to use shadowing in programs, Even tho is SML its actually much easier to reason about than in languages like Python
+This is a lil confusing so it is not recommended to use shadowing in programs, Even tho in SML its actually much easier to reason about this than in languages like Python

 ```python